Digital transformation lessons from BBC World Service

 The key building blocks for a digitally-enabled future

-Following Dmitry’s presentation at the digital strategy workshop, the roundtable discussion focussed on a summary of the key themes emerging from the talk, as captured in the image below:
+Following Dmitry’s presentation at the digital strategy workshop, the roundtable discussion focussed on a summary of the key themes emerging from the talk:

 Dmitry used a triangle view to focus on what he felt are the key considerations when embarking on a digital transformation initiative or journey within a media organisation (i.e. product, business strategy, and editorial).
 The diagram above builds this out further to provide a broader canvas of the ingredients involved in any and every digital transformation: